#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish it off with compost and mulch.
+Finish off your garden with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more flowers and fruit.
+It may help foster larger plants that bear more fruit and flowers.
 Mulch keeps your soil from drying out and controls weeds.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your Macedonia Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your patio or balcony.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your Macedonia Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores